wweiphy/CMSDAS-bbbbAnalysis/README.md

 eff(Double90Quad30 && Quad45) = eff(Double90Quad30) * eff_DJ(Quad45), where eff_DJ(Quad45) is the eff(Quad45) evaluated over a subset of events passing HLT_DoubleJet90_Double30_TripleBTagCSV_p087

 Here are some optional steps (already done for you):

-In the bbbbAnalysis package, launch all the trigger DAS skims (SingleMuon and MC TTbar datasets) using the FNAL batch
++In the bbbbAnalysis package, launch all the trigger DAS skims (SingleMuon and MC TTbar datasets) using the FNAL batch
 ```
 ## launch
 source source scripts/submitAllTriggerSkimsOnTier3ForDAS.sh